abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/bitcoin-wallet.md

 3. Verify the custom message and click "ConnectWallet" button to go to `connect.collab.land`.

-4. Click Xverse wallet.
+4. Select Xverse wallet.

-5. Sign the message using your Leather wallet.
+5. Sign the message using your Xverse wallet.

 6. Once the wallet connection process is complete, you can close the window and return to Discord.